-CPJ's annual International Press Freedom Awards and benefit dinner will honor courageous journalists from around the world on November 15, 2017, in New York City.
+CPJ’s annual International Press Freedom Awards and benefit dinner honored courageous journalists from around the world on Tuesday, November 20, 2018, in New York City.

 Gwen Ifill Press Freedom Award Winner